Force over Distance: Chapter 52

 Rush tore himself free, grabbed his jacket from the foot of his bed, and headed for the door.

 Young, not at all willing to tackle the guy, let him go.
-But, as Rush passed into the main floorspace of the infirmary, he belatedly realized his mistake.
+As Rush passed into the main floorspace of the infirmary, he realized his mistake.
 He threw himself after the man, but it was too late.
 The doors slid shut just shy of his outstretched hand.

 The seal activated.
 He could goddamned hear the goddamned bolt slide into place.